-- A PhD scholar will select 6 courses in consultation and approval of supervisor/advisory committee from the following list of courses.
+- A Ph.D. scholar will select 6 courses in consultation and approval of the supervisor/advisory committee from the following list of courses.

-- Scholar can choose minimum of 3 courses from Category-1 courses and maximum of 3 courses from Category-2 courses.
-Scholar will also be able to take all 700+ courses from MS Software Engineering program as Category-1 courses.
+- Scholars can choose a minimum of 3 courses from Category-1 courses and a maximum of 3 courses from Category-2 courses.
+Scholars will also be able to take all 700+ courses from the MS Software Engineering program as Category-1 courses.

-- Relevant 700+ courses of MS/PhD programs in Computer Science, Data Science and Information Security will be inclusive in category-1 or 2 based on subject area.
-Supervisor/Advisory committee will decide about the relevance of such courses for each scholar.
+- Relevant 700+ courses of MS/Ph.D. programs in Computer Science, Data Science, and Information Security will be included in category-1 or 2 based on the subject area.
+The supervisor/Advisory committee will decide on the relevance of such courses for each scholar.

-It is mandatory to study ESC 701 Research Methodology, if the scholar has not studied this or equivalent course in MS program.
+It is mandatory to study ESC 701 Research Methodology if the scholar has not studied this or an equivalent course in the MS program.

 |Title of Course||Cr.
 Hrs.|